-Mdm.
-Janet Lim Fong Li Mr. Stephen Poh Yong Meng (g) Whether he has ever been convicted in Singap or elsewhere of any offence in connection with formation or management of any entity or busine trust? the No (h) Whether he has ever been disqualified from acting a director or an equivalent person of any entity (include the trustee of a business trust), or from taking pure directly or indirectly in the management of any entity or business trust? ling part No (i) Whether he has ever been the subject of any ord judgment or ruling of any court, tribunal or government body, permanently or temporarily enjoining him from engaging in any type of business practice or activity ntal om No (j) Whether he has ever, to his knowledge, been concerr with the management or conduct, in Singapore elsewhere, of the affairs of:- No (i) any corporation which has been investigated a breach of any law or regulatory requirem governing corporations in Singapore elsewhere; or (ii) any entity (not being a corporation) which I been investigated for a breach of any law regulatory requirement governing such entit in Singapore or elsewhere; or or (iii) any business trust which has been investiga for a breach of any law or regulatory requirem governing business trusts in Singapore elsewhere; or ent (iv) any entity or business trust which has be investigated for a breach of any law or regulat requirement that relates to the securities futures industry in Singapore or elsewhere, ory in connection with any matter occurring or aris during that period when he was so concerned with entity or business trust?
+- (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- - No - any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or - (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or - (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or - (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?

-Mdm.
-Janet Lim Fong Li Mr. Stephen Poh Yong Meng (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No Dis closure applicable to the appointment of Director only Any prior experience as a director of a listed company?
-N.A.
-N.A.
-If n es, please provide details of prior experience. o, please state if the director has attended or will be ending training on the roles and responsibilities of a ctor of a listed issuer as prescribed by the Exchange. non dire ase provide details of relevant experience and the ninating committee's reasons for not requiring the ctor to undergo training as prescribed by the Exchange pplicable).
+(k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+Yes

+On 16 February 2022, the board of directors of Debao Property Development Limited was collectively reprimanded by the SGX for breaches of the Listing Rules.

+MR. CHIA SENG HEE

+Any prior experience as a director of an issuer listed on the Exchange?

+Yes, please see past and present directorships listed above

+If yes, please provide details of prior experience.

+If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.

+Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).